GPTchatly/GPTchatly/readme.md

-GPTchatly is a free AI tolls website https://GPTchatly.com
+GPTchatly is a free AI tools website https://GPTchatly.com